ctudel/First_React_Project/README.md

 ## Start your game
 To start your game of tic-tac-toe, we must start the local server to host your game.
-Run the command `npm run dev` and wait for the server to start.
+Run the command `npm run start` and wait for the server to start.

 Navigate to `https://localhost:3000` to play your game.
 Have fun and enjoy!